If you’re not feeling confident that gut feeling is enough to gauge how to know if an interview was successful, then reading this post may help!

 1. A longer interview

-Spending excess time to talk with you is a great sign that things are going well and it suggests that they are interested in finding out more about you.
-You should take this as a positive sign that you may be a strong candidate for the position.
+Spending excess time to talk with you is a great sign that things are going well, and it suggests that they are interested in finding out more about you.
+It would help if you took this as a positive sign that you may be a strong candidate for the position.

-Contrary to this, if your interview was significantly shorter than you expected, (by 30 minutes or more) then this is a possible sign that the recruiter decided in their mind early on in the interview that you’re not a great fit for the role.
-If this happened to you, it’s possible you gave poor first impressions and the recruiter tried to finish the interview as quickly as possible.
-Did you know a huge 50% of recruiters judge candidates on the way they dress and hold themselves and decide on these factors to turn them down for a role?
+Contrary to this, if your interview was significantly shorter than you expected (by 30 minutes or more), then this is a possible sign that the recruiter decided in their mind early on in the interview that you’re not a great fit for the role.
+If this happened to you, it’s possible you gave poor first impressions, and the recruiter tried to finish the interview as quickly as possible.
+Did you know a huge 50% of recruiters judge candidates on how they dress and hold themselves and decide on these factors to turn them down for a role?